-As mentioned earlier it is, in the Swedish Armed Forces, one part of the Operational Planning Process from Military Strategic Doctrine, Concept of Operations, to Operational Plans; Operational Orders and Tactical Technical Procedures that women's and men's different experiences, needs and life's should be taken in to account and handled.
-For example that the security situation and risks might be different between the group of women and the group of men and this should be analysed, planned and handled by the operation.
+As mentioned earlier, part of the Swedish Armed Forces concept of a gender perspective is to integrate women's and men's different experiences, needs and situations into the Operational Planning Process from Military Strategic Doctrine and Concept of Operations, to Operational Plans, Operational Orders and Tactical Technical Procedure.
+For example, the security situation and risks might be different between a group of women and a group of men in a specific area and this should be analysed, planned and handled by the operation.
+A number of steering documents in the Swedish Armed Forces now have specific paragraphs on gender or have gender integrated into the text.
+This includes the Military Strategic Doctrine, the Operational Doctrine and the Annual Activity Plan, as well as all National Support Plans for operations.